lukecost/CommodityPrices/README.md

 <img src="pics/stat4.jpg"/>
 <br>
      - Interpretation:
-         - β1 : A single % increase in the market risk premium is associated with a 1.556% decrease in soybeans future returns, on average
+         - β1 : A single % increase in the market risk premium is associated with a 1.556% decrease in soybeans future returns, on average.